 Bacon should contain pork, salt, and spices.
 Looking a little deeper, bacon has the same beneficial composition as young pork, and it supplies the body with fatty acids and proteins.
 It also contains minerals (potassium, magnesium, phosphorus, sodium, manganese, selenium, and calcium) and a vitamin complex (PP, A, choline, group B).
 Let’s take a closer look at these elements.

-Fatty acids help keep skin youthful, relieve symptoms of menopause, lower bad cholesterol, reduce the risk of cardiovascular disease.
+Fatty acids help keep skin youthful, relieve symptoms of menopause, lower bad cholesterol, and reduce cardiovascular disease risk.
 They have a positive effect on joints and protect against osteoporosis.

 Proteins are building materials that perform many important functions for our bodies.
 They allow the production of enzymes, participate in the processes of transport and metabolism, are material for building cells, and are also responsible for energy balance.